 NPR's Elizabeth Shogren reports.

-Dr. DAVID FRIEDMAN (Union of Concerned Scientists): Maybe it costs a couple hundred dollars more, but if I'm going to save a couple of thousand dollars on gasoline, even in just five years, it's pretty obvious that that's a really good choice to make.
+DAVID FRIEDMAN: Maybe it costs a couple hundred dollars more, but if I'm going to save a couple of thousand dollars on gasoline, even in just five years, it's pretty obvious that that's a really good choice to make.

 SHOGREN: Environmental groups say the government would have sent a clearer message if the stickers included grades A through F based on how far a car goes on a gallon of gas.
 Friedman says the auto industry lobbied hard against those grades.

-Mr. WADE NEWTON (Spokesman, Alliance of Automobile Manufacturers): The idea of producing an automobile that the consumer can no longer afford serves no one well.
+WADE NEWTON: The idea of producing an automobile that the consumer can no longer afford serves no one well.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.